A Timeline of Health Care Cuts and Changes

 - Province opens its fifth RAAM clinic in Selkirk, which is open one day a week for 3 hours severely preventing the ability of addicts to access.

-- A series of staffing reductions and a cut to recreation therapy at Deer Lodge will occur at the long-term care centre, a direct result to reduced Veterans affairs funding and the provincially mandated budget cuts.
+- A series of staffing reductions and a cut to recreation therapy at Deer Lodge will occur at the long-term care centre, a direct result of reduced Veterans affairs funding and the provincially mandated budget cuts.

 - Government invests $3.8 million into St.Boniface Neonatal unit, MNU highlights this only covers minimum baseline staffing and doesn't consider the growing demand on the unit.